B3Connect/FanServ-Docs/iOS/README.md

 ### Set Ad Type, Screen Size and Device Type

 The framework remembers your most recent choice of values for font type, screen size and device type.
-If you don’t set these parameters for each screen, the next ad will use the same information as the previous one.
+If you don't set these parameters for each screen, the next ad will use the same information as the previous one.

 eg. [FanServer setAdType: FanServerAdTypeBanner size: @"320x50" deviceType: FanServerDeviceTypeMobile];